There are presently no open calls for submissions.

 THE BRIGHTHORSE BOOK PRIZE

 The Brighthorse Book Prize is an annual awards series honoring unpublished novels, collections of short fiction, and poetry collections.
-Three prizes will be given in 2019.
 Authors writing in English—regardless of nationality, residence, or publication history—may submit to the competition.
 Winning manuscripts will be published by Brighthorse Books.
 In addition to the $1,000 prize and publication in each category, the winning writers will split net profits on book sales 50/50 (most commercial publishers give the writer only 10% of net).
-The editors reserve the right to offer to publish any manuscripts submitted to the competition in addition to the prize winners.
+Though only one winner and two finalists will be chosen for each category, we may offer to publish manuscripts submitted to the competition in addition to the prize winners.

 Authors writing in English, regardless of nationality, residence, or publication history may submit to the competition.